Five-minute lesson plan: A teacher's guide

 What is a Five-Minute Lesson Plan?

 A Five-Minute Lesson Plan is a rapid planning method that uses the universal thinking framework to create rigorous learning experiences in just five minutes.
-It transforms traditional time-consuming lesson planning into a creative design process by using specific learning actions organized in a taxonomy.
+It transforms traditional time-consuming lesson planning into a creative design process by using specific learning actions organised in a taxonomy.
 This approach helps teachers build well-constructed lessons that promote independent student thinking.

 The universal thinking framework was designed to help teachers create rigorous learning experiences.
 These educational journeys could be schemes of work, projects or individual lessons.
 Effective lessons facilitate good thinking and that's exactly what this taxonomy is all about.
 Using the learning actions that are organised in our taxonomy, teachers have been able to create a 5-minute lesson plan that gets everyone thinking for themselves.
 Using this lesson planning method, teaching staff have been able to create well-constructed classroom experiences and save valuable time.
 Lesson planning for too long has been a burden for teachers, the universal thinking framework transforms this process into a creative act of learning design.